amj1985/traefik-unleash-plugin/README.md

 ## ⚠️ Warning ⚠️

-Currently, the unleash gradual rollout strategy (by percentages) cannot be used due to excluding some classes from the vendor due to compatibility issues of Traefik with the Golang package unsafe.
+Currently, unleash gradual rollout strategy (by percentages) cannot be used due to excluding some classes from the vendor due to compatibility issues of Traefik with the Golang package unsafe.

 ## Contributing